-Home warranty pricing varies greatly depending on the coverage you choose, the company, and the area in which you live.
+Home warranty pricing varies greatly depending on the coverage you choose, the home warranty company, and the area in which you live.
 In general, though, if you’re just covering appliances, expect to pay around $30 a month.

-So what can you expect to pay without a home warranty?
+What can you expect to pay without a home warranty?

 The average repair cost of a refrigerator is $275 to $325.
 The igniter on an oven or range may only cost $110 to $200 to repair, but a control board could cost you more than $260.

 Replacing a rubber gasket on your washer will set you back between $200 to $300.
 These expenses can quickly add up compared to the fee home warranty companies charge for a visit.

 Bottom line: They’ll address the issues with your current item but won’t give you a new one.